bartoc-basel/fuseki-update/README.md

 # fuseki-update
-Updates the vocabularies of the triple store once a week
+Updates the vocabularies of the triple store.